sstockard/sstockard.github.io/shopping.md

 * Dept 1 has sales peaks around the New Year and early spring.

-* Dept 7 has random peaks throughout the year but stays mostly cosistant.
+* Dept 7 has random peaks throughout the year but stays mostly cosnistant.

 * Dept 11 has peaks around the Holiday Season from Thanksgiving to New Years